pietrosprudente/BIMOS-Fishnet/README.md

 BIMOS Fishnet is a unity package for BIMOS which add multiplayer!

-Networked BIMOS Rig was made with the mindset of inputs and can use either client side/server side movement
+Networked BIMOS Rig was made with the mindset of inputs and can use either client side (Recommended for Beginners)/server side movement (Recommended for Experts)

 Important:
 - You will need fishnet 3+ (turn on prediction if fishnet 4 for a better experience)